wintercms/docs/setup/configuration.md

 ### Using a public folder

-For ultimate security in production environments you may configure your web server to use a **public/** folder to ensure only public files can be accessed.
-First you will need to spawn a public folder using the `winter:mirror` command.
+A good security practice in production environments is to configure your web server to use a public folder to ensure only public files can be accessed.
+Winter is able to create and mirror the public files in a public folder with the `winter:mirror` command.

 ```bash
 php artisan winter:mirror public/
 ```

-This will create a new directory called **public/** in the project's base directory, from here you should modify the webserver configuration to use this new path as the home directory, also known as *wwwroot*.
+This will create a new directory called `public` in the project's root directory.
+From here, you should modify the webserver configuration to use this new path as the home or "web root" directory.

+To ensure that all necessary public files are available, you will need to run this command after each Winter CMS update, or when a plugin is installed, updated or removed.

 > **NOTE**: The above command may need to be performed with System Administrator or *sudo* privileges.
-It should also be performed after each system update or when a new plugin is installed.
+The resulting public folder and all contents within should also be owned by the user that your webserver runs as.
+This is normally the `www-data` or `nobody` user, but may be different in your production environment.

 ### Using a shared hosting provider

-If you share a server with other users, you should act as if your neighbor's site was compromised.
+It is good practice that if you share a server with other users through a shared hosting setup or provider, you should act as if your neighbor's site may be compromised.

 Make sure all files with passwords (e.g. CMS configuration files like `config/database.php`) cannot be read from other user accounts, even if they figure out absolute paths of your files.
-Setting permissions of such important files to 600 (read and write only to the owner and nothing to anyone else) is a good idea.
+Setting permissions of such important files to `0600` (read and write only to the owner, with no access to anyone else) is a good idea.

-You can setup this protection in the file location `config/cms.php` in the section titled **Default permission mask**.
+You can setup this protection in the file location `config/cms.php` in the section titled `Default permission mask`.

 ```php
 /*